-A well-to-do business man sold his warehouse business for a cool million.
+A well-to-do businessman sold his warehouse business for a cool million.
 Not knowing what to do with himself without work he decided to become semiretired.
-He chose to oversee and manage the properties he still had and of course make a few deals on the side to keep himself sharp.
+He chose to oversee and manage the properties he still had and of course, make a few deals on the side to keep himself sharp.
 One day he decided to sell an apartment building he owned.
 He chose a selling price of $8,000.
 A young man came to him inquiring about the apartment building.
-After a big of haggling the business man offered to sell it to him for $2,000 down and $6,000 to pay on interest.
-The young man offered to pay all $8,000 if the business man could give him a few days to get the money together.
+After a bit of haggling the businessman offered to sell it to him for $2,000 down and $6,000 to pay on interest.
+The young man offered to pay all $8,000 if the businessman could give him a few days to get the money together.
 Wondering how such a young man could possibly acquire so much money in such a short time he asked just how he planned to get the dough.
-At first the young man wouldn't tell him.
-Then after a while he let loose his "secret."
+At first, the young man wouldn't tell him.
+Then after a while, he let loose his "secret."

 The secret was that his uncle had been pushed around his whole career by a bunch of big wigs in the business and finance world.
 They used his skill and gave him pennies when they should have been giving him dimes.
 Well, this uncle had helped them acquire a lovely lodge they had initially intended to use as a hunting lodge.
 Though it was rarely used its value had climbed to $135,000.
-This keen uncle had told the investors it was worth only $35,000 and was looking for a set-up man to sell it to before reselling it at its true value.
-The business man instantly became enraptured at the idea of making such a large amount of money for minimal work.
+This keen uncle had told the investors it was worth only $35,000 and was looking for a set-up man to sell it before reselling it at its true value.
+The businessman instantly became enraptured at the idea of making such a large amount of money for minimal work.
 He asked if he could be the set-up buyer.
-The young man tried to convince him otherwise but eventually the business man won out.
+The young man tried to convince him otherwise but eventually, the businessman won out.

 WEIL FILES A LAWSUIT